Prepare now for PCI 4.0 with help from AWA. Get Started

 The Rising Risk of Social Engineering Attacks

-Social engineering is a type of attack that is becoming increasingly common, as it is often more effective and less expensive than other types of attacks.
+Social engineering is an increasingly common attack, as it is often more effective and less expensive than other types of attacks.
 Attackers can target anyone, regardless of their technical knowledge.
 That’s why it’s important to be aware of the threat and take steps to protect yourself, and your company.

 Businesses need to be aware of the risks posed by social engineering attacks and take steps to protect themselves.
 This includes educating employees about the dangers of these attacks and implementing security measures such as two-factor authentication.
 Individuals also need to be aware of the risks and take steps to protect themselves.
 This includes being cautious about giving out personal information, being suspicious of unsolicited communications, and not clicking on links or opening attachments from unknown sources.